solana-developers/solana-cookbook/docs/recipes/serialization.md

 1. Serializing instruction data (Client)
 2. Deserializing instruction data (Program)
-3. Serializing/deserializing account data (Program)
+3. Account Data Serialization (Program)
-4. Deserializing data from an account (Client)
+4. Client Account Data Deserialization (Client)

 It is important that the above actions are all supported by the same serialization approach.
 The included snippets are demonstrating serializaation using [Borsh][1] with examples in Rust and Typescript.